Galeria-Kaufhof/galeria-kaufhof.github.io/README.md

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages

+## Note to Galeria Kaufhof contributors

+This setup currently doesn't work with Jekyll 3.
+Jekyll 2.5.3 is known to work: `sudo gem install jekyll -v 2.5.3`

 ## Usage

 For all usage and documentation please see: <http://jekyllbootstrap.com>